 "They have different levels of appreciation for a state's responsibilities to all its citizens, as opposed to a firm's responsibilities to its investors.
 The disposition of ISDS arbitrators to respect sovereign autonomy is likely to be very different from that of WTO panelists," she said.
 Burden of proof is an added concern.
-In a stateto-state dispute resolution, the complainant must show the other state violated the WTO's TRIPS (Trade-Related Aspects

-It can affect health in the form of access to patented medicine, safety in the form of access to patented technology such as the Internet, and culture in the form of access to copyrighted media material.
-Nations need a united approach to withstand this pressure."
+In a stateto-state dispute resolution, the complainant must show the other state violated the expropriation under of an action for the form of access to patented medicine, safety in the form of access to patented technology such as the Internet, and culture in the form of access to copyrighted media material.
+Nations need withstand this pressure.

-CO's TRIPS (Trade-Related Aspects of Intellectual Property) agreement.
+WTO's TRIPS (Trade-Related Aspects of Intellectual Property) agreement.
 Investor-state disputes are different.
-Compliance with international IP law becomes a defense of an action for expropriation e, NAFTA.
-So the party with the burden of proof in the Lilly v.
+Compliance with international IP law becomes a defense It can affect health in a united approach to party with the burden of proof in the Lilly v.
 Canada case is Canada.